How to Implement Zoho CRM for My Business: Complete Step-by-Step Guide

 Monitor First 30 Days Closely

-- Usage β Monitor who logs in and what data entries they perform.
+During the critical early stages of using your new CRM, remain engaged:- Usage β Monitor who logs in and what data entries they perform.

 - Feedback β Review user feedback, including frustrations and suggested improvements.